Whipped bone marrow butter flatbreads

 Method:

-1. Whip butter until fluffy.
-Add bone marrow and the rest of the ingredients together until fluffy.
+• Whip butter until fluffy in a stand mixer (or by hand, but a electric mixer or stand mixer works best) Add bone marrow and the rest of the ingredients and mix together until well incorporated.

 Flatbreads